 As mentioned, you can cut down on your energy bills by making a few alterations to your home.
 However, you don’t have to turn your house upside down in renovation to save costs.
 There are small but effective ways you can cut down on your electricity bills.
 For example, LED or CFL light bulbs will cost you more upfront, but they last a lot longer than regular bulbs and only use a fifth of your electricity than the traditional incandescent variety.

 You can reduce carbon footprint, and cut down your energy provider’s profits by unplugging electrical appliances when you are not using them.
 Waiting to do a full load of washing rather than several short loads will also reduce the electricity you use.
 So, caring for the environment while having extra money in your pocket is surely a practice you should keep.

 It’s not only the chemicals found in cleaning products that are damaging to your health.
 The same applies to certain cosmetic products and deodorants.
-You can find out more at Green Spirit, who have some important advice related to beauty products, and have alternative options for you to try.
 You want to protect your health, not damage it, so taking the time to read the labels on the products you use will give you an idea of the potential harm you are doing to your body, as well as the environment around you.